srobotta/moodle-report_ldapaccounts/README.md

   more that 30k records within less than a minute, therefore we use the direct way to display the data.
 - A command that deletes old CSV files that have been generated before a certain time.

+## Version history

+### v1.1

+- Verified compatibility with Moodle 4.3.
+- Lift maturity level to stable.

+### v1.0-rc4

+Initial release that had been approved into the Moodle plugins directory.